bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 That is also what I expected to see in the spec.
 When it talks about declaring a variable, specially using `var` - it must do some kind of repeated lookup, right?
 Turns out, it doesn't.
 The spec says to add a entry for that variable name in `<current execution context>.VariableEnvironment.EnvironmentRecord`.

 This was a little bit odd and not what I expected.
-So, I want to explain what I understand about .
+So, I want to explain what I understand about the process now -

+First of all, both `var` and `let` declarations are added to the EnvironmentRecord of a Declaration environment.
+But this Declaration environment

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNDQ1Njg3Myw2NTgzNDA5NDYsMTYwMT
+eyJoaXN0b3J5IjpbMTAzMjYyMDQyMiw2NTgzNDA5NDYsMTYwMT
 A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
 MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
 MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0